 The purpose of this tool is to teach red teamers and blue teamers various ways to leverage Sudo rules on commands ranging from bash to rsync to gain root!

-Currently two features exist:
+Currently, two features exist:

 - information feature – This queries your current users’ Sudo rules and displays rules that could be leveraged to gain root.
-Upon selection, the rule will be presented with a l33t printout showing which commands to execute in order to exploit the rule.
+Upon selection, the rule will be presented with an l33t printout showing which commands to execute in order to exploit the rule.

 Output showing how /bin/cat can be abused to get the contents of /etc/shadow

 - “autopwn” feature – This was created for one reason… to anger a certain Linux Wizard I know!
-If you know what you are doing, and have READ THE SCRIPT, then by all means make your life easier and just autopwn those Sudo rules.
+If you know what you are doing, and have READ THE SCRIPT, then, by all means, make your life easier and just autopwn those Sudo rules.

 Showing the ALL/ALL being abused to get root

 It is important to note that I have not added extended rule support (e.g. /bin/sed s/test/woot/g notarealfile).
-I HIGHLY suggest you use the information functionality, so you can adjust the pwnage to your needs, and always test the rules in a controlled environment.
+I highly suggest you use the information functionality, so you can adjust the pwnage to your needs, and always test the rules in a controlled environment.